ilcardella/TradingBot/README.md

 who is the creator of the first script version and gave me a good starting point for this project.
 Thank you.

-# Dependencies
+## Dependencies

 - Python 3.5+
-- Pipenv (optional)
+- Pipenv (only for development)
 - Docker (optional)

 View file `Pipfile` or `setup.py` for the full list of required python packages.

-# Install
+## Install

-First if you have not yet done so, install python 3.5+ and pipenv
+First if you have not done yet, install python:
 ```
 sudo apt-get update
-sudo apt-get install python3 python3-pip
+sudo apt-get install python3
 ```

 Clone this repo in your workspace and install `TradingBot` by running the following command in the repository root folder
 ```
-python setup.py install
+sudo python3 setup.py install
 ```

-# Setup
+## Setup

 Login to your IG Dashboard